 On the other hand, runbooks document specific IT tasks to smooth the functioning of a company's technical infrastructure.

 SOPs have a broader scope and cover more ground than runbooks.

-Either way, you can create runbooks or SOPs in a few minutes using a documentation tool like Scribe.
+If you want to know how to create a runbook or SOPs in minutes — use a documentation tool like Scribe.
 Just turn on the extension or browser application.
 The tool will auto-generate a step-by-step guide.